 eligibility against the criteria above.
 Eligibility for selection is separate

 from the admission decision which is only made once all applications have been

 received.
-Late applications can also not be considered.
+Late or incomplete applications can also not be considered.

 Technical and other requirements